ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-06-faq/guide.en-gb.md

 Two options can be used:

 - Using a "jump host" (SSH proxy): You need to use another instance that has Floating IP (allowing for external access) and a private port in the same private network that your new instance is in.
 Log on to it and connect via SSH to the private IP of your new instance.
-- Attaching a Floating IP address (at least for the time of maintenance) to your newly created instance and connect to it using that Floating IP, then de attach the Floating IP.
+- Attaching a Floating IP address (at least for the time of maintenance) to your newly created instance and connect to it using that Floating IP, then detach the Floating IP.

 ## Floating IPs